mshahmirkhan/Text_Feild.java/README.md

 # Text_Feild.java
-A text field program with a submit button .
+A simple text field program with a submit button without database .
+THANKS